penge/my-notes/README.md

 **1. Where is My Notes published?
 What is the process behind publishing My Notes?**

-My Notes is published on [<ins>Web Store</ins>](https://chrome.google.com/webstore/detail/my-notes/lkeeogfaiembcblonahillacpaabmiop), a store for Google Chrome extensions.
+My Notes is published on [Web Store](https://chrome.google.com/webstore/detail/my-notes/lkeeogfaiembcblonahillacpaabmiop), a store for Google Chrome extensions.
-When publishing a new version, I first make a [<ins>new release</ins>](https://github.com/penge/my-notes/releases) here on GitHub.
+When publishing a new version, I first make a [new release](https://github.com/penge/my-notes/releases) here on GitHub.
 Then I create a build of the new release and send it to Web Store for a review.
 The review usually takes between 24 hours and a few days.
 After a successful review, the new version is available on Web Store.